MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-view-preview.md

 ## Breakpoints

-Use the breakpoints window to view, set and clear breakpoints.
+Use the breakpoints window to view, enable and clear breakpoints.

 ![ Disassembly window in debugger](images/windbgx-breakpoints-window.png)